Dominik Hangleiter

 If you want to learn more about this, I recommend the following papers of mine.

 To make quantum computations possible in our real, dirty, and noisy world we need to protect them from this world, which destroys quantum information when left alone.
+To do this, we can use quantum codes which encode quantum information redundantly and in a distributed way in order to protect it from local noise processes.

 To assess this possibility, I do what we have termed "fault-tolerant compiling"—develop new codes with interesting natural gate sets, develop efficient implementations of quantum algorithms with natural gate sets, and develop efficient implementations on actual hardware.